 editor 0

-• timeout 3 → wait 3 seconds before auto-booting
+• timeout 3: Waits for 3 seconds before automatically booting.

-Since this setup uses two encrypted disks — one for the root volume (/) and another for the extended LVM that includes /home — we must explicitly specify both UUIDs in the boot entry.
-This is critical: if you omit one, the system won’t know how to unlock both encrypted containers and boot will fail.
+Since this setup uses two encrypted disks (one for the root volume / and another for the extended LVM that includes /home), you need to explicitly specify both UUIDs in the boot entry.
+It is critical to specify both UUIDs; if you omit one, the system will not know how to unlock both encrypted containers, and booting will fail.

 blkid